Petar Ovčarević

 Through Pavle Bakić, Ovčarević came into contact with Hungarian commander Pál Tomori, and helped the safe transfer of Bakić and his followers into Hungarian territory.
 He was a friend of Bakić, who seems to have assisted his secret crossing into Hungary a few months prior to the Battle of Mohács (29 August 1526).
 It seems that his aid to Bakić led to loss of confidence, according to D. Popović, as the Serb crew was replaced by an Ottoman one.
 All this time he was in confidential service to both King Ferdinand I and John Zápolya (rival kings of Hungary) and also representatives of other states, informing them of affairs in the Ottoman Empire.
 After Bali Bey's death, he rose further in rank and became the second-in-command and adviser of Bali Bey's younger brother and successor Mehmed Bey Jahjapašić, evidence of the very high trust he enjoyed.
 He greatly helped the Christian side in the war with the Ottomans by spying and sending secret reports to Hungarian commanders on the intentions and movements of the Ottoman army.
 Ovčarević was explicitly mentioned during the defense of the Buda fortress when Ferdinand I attacked at the end of 1530.
 He led 800 Serb and Turkish soldiers who arrived at Buda via the Danube.
-In 1531 Ferdinand's main confidant in Belgrade, the Ragusan Bocignolo, reported that Petar Ovčarević "participates in all consultation in the Belgrade Sanjak, especially those relating to the war, and that he for the second day informs him".
+In 1531 Ferdinand's main confidant in Belgrade, the Ragusan Michael Bocignolo, reported that Petar Ovčarević "participates in all consultation in the Belgrade Sanjak, especially those relating to the war, and that he for the second day informs him".
 Ovčarević informed Ferdinand through Bakić, whom he personally met, about affairs in the Ottoman Empire and Zapolya's country.
 In 1531 he and Stepko Vratković were in the company of Lasky, Zapolya's envoy, during negotiations with Rogendorf.